 It's not easy to find time to watch movies or TV (especially the grown-ups variety), so when I do get a chance to indulge, I try to make it count.
 Here's my personal list of sure-fire winners.

-- What We Do in the Shadows - just finished Season 2, and love it!
+- What We Do in the Shadows - watching season 3, and love it!

 I love good science fiction, especially when the writers bother to respect the laws of physics and basic high school science.
 The Martian, Interstellar and Gravity all get high praise for not dumbing things down.